jorge-ruizl-um-es/jorge-ruizl-um-es/README.md

 <p align="left">
 I'm Jorge Ruiz López, a Data Science and Engineering student from Murcia, Spain.<br><br>
 - 🔭 I’m currently collaborating as an internal student at the Computer Engineering and Technology Department at the University of Murcia.<br>
-- 📚 I'm currently learning about distributed databases, data pipelines, and AI applications.<br>
+- 📚 I'm currently learning about distributed databases, data pipelines, and AI applications, as well as improving my coding abilities.<br>
 - 🧠 I’m certified in Big Data, C/C++, and Neo4j by institutions like MIT, Coursera, and Neo4j Academy.<br>
-- ⚡ In my free time I enjoy solving algorithmic challenges, writing technical documentation in LaTeX, and contributing to my own Python tools.
+- ⚡ In my free time I enjoy solving algorithmic challenges, learning new languages, and contributing to my own Python tools.<br
+- 👨‍💻 I'm getting started in cybersecurity, and I spend a lot of my free time learning new concepts about it and how to apply new techniques.
 </p>

 ###